-The other difficulty in opening up a dialogue about non-monogamy is that there’s no single set of terms with which to talk about it.
-There are, however, a lot of misconceptions on all sides of the issue.
-No, non-monogamy isn’t “swinging” per se, though swinging is one of non-monogamy’s many forms.
+The other difficulty with talking about non-monogamy is that there’s no single set of terms to use.
+There are, however, a lot of misconceptions.
+Non-monogamy isn’t “swinging”, though swinging is one form of non-monogamy.
 It also isn’t “sanctified cheating,” polygamy or polyandry, though it can be (and often is) polyamory.
 As you can see, it’s somewhat difficult to define.
-Part of the problem, (and the strength) of open relationships is that there is no one way to do it – non-monogamy can take on as many different forms as there are situations.
+Part of the problem with (and the strength of) open relationships is that there’s no one way to do it – non-monogamy can take as many different forms as there are people and situations.

 In the end, regardless of flavor, open relationships require the same things that any functioning traditional relationship does – trust, communication, honesty and work.
 Let me stress that last one.
-Open relationships require WORK – as much, or possibly more, than their traditional counterparts.
+Open relationships take a lot of work – as much, or possibly more, than their traditional counterparts.
 That doesn’t make them more enlightened (as some poly factions would have you think).
 It just means that, for some people, it isn’t right.
-But for couples in which both partners are honestly wired that way, it means being in a happy and fulfilling relationship with the person, (or people), you love.
+For others, it means being in a happy, fulfilling relationship with the person (and people) you love.

 Here’s a snap shot of how non-monogamy works for me:

 * My girlfriend being a bridesmaid at my wedding, (she looked beautiful, by the way).

 * Watching my (then) boyfriend fuck a woman we both loved, and feeling peaceful, content, and so very happy.

 * Cooking Thanksgiving dinner with my (then) fiancé, my girlfriend, my lover and our friends.